 Mr Chew Heng Ching has served as Director for more than nine years.
-Approval was given by shareholders under a two-tiered voting at the Company's annual general meeting held on 29 April 2021 for Mr Chew to continue in office as Independent Director with effect from 1 January 2022 up to the conclusion of the third AGM of the Company following the approval given on 29 April 2021.
-Notwithstanding the approval from shareholders, the NC has continued to conduct a rigorous review of his independence.
+Pursuant to Listing Rule 210(5)(d)(iii), approval was given by shareholders under a two-tiered voting at the Company's annual general meeting held on 29 April 2021 for Mr Chew to continue in office as Independent Director with effect from 1 January 2022 up to the conclusion of the third AGM of the Company following the approval given on 29 April 2021.
+Rule 210(5)(d)(iii) was deleted from 11 January 2023.
+Pursuant to the new Listing Rule 210(5)(d)(iv) effective from 11 January 2023 and Transitional Arrangements to the Listing Rules, Mr Chew will be considered independent until the Company's annual general meeting in 2024 for the financial year ending 31 December 2023.

+For good governance, the NC has continued to conduct a rigorous review of Mr Chew's independence.
 The NC deemed that the length of service of a Director should not determine the effectiveness of independence of an Independent Director.
 In assessing the independence of a Director, the NC considers it more appropriate to have regard to the Director's contribution in terms of professionalism, integrity, objectivity and ability to exercise independence of judgment in his deliberation in the interest of the Company.
 The NC is of the view that Mr Chew has over the years developed significant insights in the Group's business and operations, and can continue to provide significant and valuable contribution objectively to the Board as a whole.
 He possesses institutional memory which is relevant to the Independent Directors in their engagement with Management and the Board.